ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/vixE5yuKg3M" frameborder="0" allowfullscreen></iframe>
 </div>

-[Link"0](https://osu.ppy.sh/beatmaps/artists/551) reveals themselves to our featured artist listing through their new track [M0nica](https://osu.ppy.sh/beatmapsets/2573434#fruits/5729516), with a new character to match!
-They are showcasing their ambient artcore skills with a nice acoustic guitar to accompany it.
+[Link"0](https://osu.ppy.sh/beatmaps/artists/551) reveals themselves to our Featured Artist listing through their new track [M0nica](https://osu.ppy.sh/beatmapsets/2573434#fruits/5729516), with a new character to match!
+They are showcasing their ambient artcore skills with a nice accompanying acoustic guitar.
 [Bunnrei](https://osu.ppy.sh/users/829284) mapping this track for the Hard Rock pool causes the map to keep you on your toes with a very "wide" style and plenty of Hard Rock patterns to master.

 ---